rwpalmer/tzLib/examples/tzLib_201/tzLib_201_README.md

 portion of the capture shows how the settings were before the transition, and the second half shows the settings after the transition.

-Note that shows that there are no DST transitions pending after the transition.
+Note that after transition display shows no pending transitions.
 This will be corrected when tzLib performs the next refresh cycle, or the next time the device is rebooted ... whichever comes first.
 Refresh cycles occur roughly three weeks apart for timezones with DST, and nine weeks apart for timezones without DST.